How to Be More Mindful at Home

 Embrace the slow pace

 The coronavirus pandemic has forced most of us to slow down and appreciate the important things in life.
-Instead of lingering on the negatives and mundanity of life in lockdown, try looking at this unprecedented life blip in a more positive light.
-Sure, you might not be able to attend that festival or holiday you had longed for this summer, but there is still so much to be thankful for.
+Instead of lingering on the negatives and mundanity of life in lockdown or working from home, try looking at this unprecedented life blip in a more positive light.
+Sure, you might not be able to attend that festival or holiday you had longed for, but there is still much to be thankful for.

 Yoga is forever praised for its mindfulness and mental health benefits.
 The restorative practice enables us to exist in the present and calm the mind as we focus on our breath and bodily movements.
 Thankfully, there are plenty of yoga classes available online so you can be sure to get your downward dog on at home.
 See our favourites here.